SteadyCadence/api-docs/content/02-users.md

 ## Managing a User Account

-Every person who uses the Cadasta Platform is required to <a href="https://docs.cadasta.org/en/01-gettingstarted.html#createnewaccount" target="_blank">set up a user account</a>.
+Unless simply viewing publicly available organizations and projects, individuals who use the Cadasta Platform are required to <a href="https://docs.cadasta.org/en/01-gettingstarted.html#createnewaccount" target="_blank">set up a user account</a>.

-> Beth, this is not excactly true.
-You can still access oublic information without an user account, but the things you can see or do are limited.
-For instance, you can't create new orgs or projects or records.

 You can use the Cadasta API to manage these accounts, provided that you have their username and password.
 This section outlines how to do that, focusing on endpoints that start with: